ken-mills/flashcards/readme.md

 ## Running script
 `py flashcards.py T` - Run in Test mode to delete all boxes.

 `py flashcards.py P` - Regular run mode

 `py flashcards.py R` - Review mode displays the next 20 words from box 1

+When running in T mode or running for the first time, the user is asked if they want to flip the translations in order to study the reverse.

 ## script notes